BrayanbotDev/.github/README.md

 <p align="center">
-BrayanBot servers as base discord.js bot, on which developers can build their own add-ons that users may purchase/install.
+BrayanBot serves as base discord.js bot, on which developers can build their own add-ons that users may purchase/install.
   It is *fully customizable* - meaning with add-ons it can be turned into a moderation bot, music bot, ticket bot, and so on!
 You can enable/disable the features to your liking.
 </p>